 Gambling law is an apt topic for such an analysis for a number of reasons.
-First, compared with some legal disciplines (such as financial regulation, digital copyright, competition or telecoms law) gambling has a very long history and deep roots in human culture and legislation.
+First, compared to some other legal disciplines (such as financial regulation, digital copyright, competition or telecoms law), gambling has a very long history and deep roots in human culture and legislation.
 To give two examples, until 2007, UK gambling law included contributions from the Gaming Acts dating back as early as 1710 and 1738.
-The current law relating to gambling in India (the Public Gambling Act), dates from 1867.
+The current law relating to gambling in India (the Public Gambling Act) dates from 1867.
 Prior to reform of the law in 2010, French law on lotteries dated to 1933 and its horse race pari mutuel from 1891.
 There are many other examples.

-A further reason why gambling law is one of the most interesting areas for academic study is that, in the past two decades, the advent of the internet has caused the availability of and social attitudes toward gambling to change considerably.
+A further reason why gambling law is an interesting area for academic study is that, in the past 25 years, the advent of the internet has caused the availability of and social attitudes towards gambling to change considerably.
 This in turn has forced national governments to reconsider how the law should change and adapt to deal with these new technological and cultural developments.
 Gambling is therefore not only a field of diverse legal approaches, but an example of law undergoing rapid evolution.
-A number of EU Member States are currently considering changes to their laws on gambling regulation, and several governments outside the EU are actively engaged in creating regulatory regimes for gambling for the first time as a result of these technological changes.
+Over the past decade, many EU Member States have changed their laws on gambling regulation, and several governments outside the EU are actively engaged in creating regulatory regimes for gambling for the first time as a result of these technological changes.

 In making those judgements, one has to understand the underlying attitudes and pressures on lawmakers, and the different solutions and models that might be developed.
 So it is worth spending time considering the wider contexts and characteristics of gambling to develop what might be described as an 'instinctive feel' for how a particular jurisdiction or government will deal with the issues involved.
 First, therefore, let us look (albeit very briefly) at some of the cultural influences that have shaped attitudes to gambling.